camunda/camunda-docs-manual/content/update/minor/79-to-710/index.md

 Please bear in mind, that the default language level of JRuby 9 is Ruby 2, whereas the default language level of the previous version (JRuby 1.7) is Ruby 1.9.
 Updating the JRuby version might break your scripts.
 {{< /note >}}

+# History Partitioning

+Starting with 7.10, the engine supports database partitioning for history data.

+Due to this reason, [`OptimisticLockingException`s]({{< relref "user-guide/process-engine/transactions-in-processes.md#optimistic-locking-in-camunda" >}}) on UPDATE/DELETE operations for history data are prevented by default.
+There exist a [process engine configuration flag]({{< relref "reference/deployment-descriptors/tags/process-engine.md#skipHistoryOptimisticLockingExceptions" >}}) to preserve the previous behavior.